 I think of that lesson at least twice a year, in early spring and in the month of August, for during the first warm day, many a hibernating bat is fooled into thinking spring has arrived and ventures out of its roost.
-In August young bats are leaving the roost and they make mistakes; they might confuse your doorway for a cave or your attic pull down stairs for the way out of your attic.
-August in New England is also known for its heat and that attic gets roasting hot; sometimes driving bats toward a cooler spot (like your bedroom).
+In August young bats are leaving the roost and they make mistakes; they might confuse your doorway for a cave or your attic pull down stairs for the way out of your attic, aka, their roost.
+August in New England is also known for its heat and that attic gets roasting hot; that intense heat sometimes drives bats toward a cooler spot (like your bedroom).
 And that's where the problem arises, for, ordinarily, we don't interact with bats.
 But, when they enter our homes, that can be problematic; for bats can carry rabies and rabies is a fatal disease.